Murder of the Quinn brothers: Reaction

+The Chief Constable of the Royal Ulster Constabulary (RUC), Ronnie Flanagan, described the killings as "brutal sectarian murders" and linked them to the violent protests surrounding the Drumcree stand-off.

+Reverend William Bingham, the Orange Order's Grand Chaplain for County Armagh and one of the lead figures in the Drumcree dispute, said that "a walk down the Garvaghy Road by the Orange Order would be a very hollow victory, because it would be in the shadow of three coffins of little boys who wouldn't even know what the Orange Order is about".
+He said that the Order had lost control of the situation and that "no road is worth a life".

+David Trimble, the First Minister of Northern Ireland and an Orangeman, called for the Portadown Orangemen to end their stand-off at Drumcree.
+He said "those responsible for the murders have used those protests as an excuse for an appalling week of barbarity.
+The only way the Portadown brethren can clearly distance themselves from these murders and show to the world that they repudiate them is now to leave the hill at Drumcree".

+Although the number of protesters at Drumcree dropped considerably, the Portadown Orange lodges voted unanimously to continue their stand-off and argued that there was no link between their protest and the violence.
+David Jones, spokesman for the Portadown Orangemen, accused the security forces of colluding to launch the petrol bomb attack to discredit the Orangemen.
+Days before the attack, Jones had warned Prime Minister Tony Blair that 12 July could be his "Bloody Sunday".

-The MP for the area, Ian Paisley, visited the site of the attack and described the killings as "diabolical", "repugnant" and it "stained Protestantism".
-However, in an interview with ITN he stated that "The IRA have carried out worse murders than we had in Ballymoney over and over again".
+The MP for Ballymoney, Democratic Unionist Party (DUP) leader Ian Paisley, visited the site of the attack and described the killings as "diabolical" and "repugnant".
+However, in an interview with ITN he stated that "The IRA have carried out worse murders than we had in Ballymoney, over and over again.
+No one said to them to call off their crimes".

 British Prime Minister Tony Blair denounced the attack as "an act of barbarism".

-U.S. President Bill Clinton extended the condolences of the American people to the Quinn family, New York City mayor Rudy Giuliani extended sympathy to the family from the city of New York. and Massachusetts Senator Ted Kennedy condemned the killings, stating "the Orange Order must recognize that its refusal to abide by the decision of the Parades Commission led to the murder of the Quinn boys".
+U.S. President Bill Clinton extended the condolences of the American people to the Quinn family, New York City mayor Rudy Giuliani extended sympathy to the family from the city of New York, and Massachusetts Senator Ted Kennedy condemned the killings, stating "the Orange Order must recognize that its refusal to abide by the decision of the Parades Commission led to the murder of the Quinn boys".

 Representatives of other groups from all sides of the constitutional issue in Northern Ireland also condemned the killings.
 The then Chelsea F.C. chairman, Ken Bates, offered a £100,000 reward for information leading to a conviction for the attackers.
 Irish Taoiseach Bertie Ahern attended a memorial mass in Dublin for the children.